cristinamarcu/timetotext/README.md

 OK
 ```

-## As an Azure HTTP Function
+## As an Azure HTTP Function.
 Start the local Azure function and access it.
-Guide is available [here](https://learn.microsoft.com/en-us/azure/azure-functions/create-first-function-vs-code-python)
+Quick start guide is available [here](https://learn.microsoft.com/en-us/azure/azure-functions/create-first-function-vs-code-python).
 * For current time: `http://localhost:7071/api/HttpExample`
 * With user supplied query: `http://localhost:7071/api/HttpExample?time=14:00`

 Returns a JSON in the format: `{"time_text": "Two o'clock"}`

+More about Azure functions and serverless computing [here](https://azure.microsoft.com/en-gb/products/functions).